 Once you have been approved for testing accommodations, you will receive instructions on how to schedule an appointment.
-While some appointments may be able to be scheduled through your NCARB Record, depending on the accommodation, it may be necessary to schedule by phone.
+While some appointments may self-scheduled through your NCARB Record, depending on the accommodation, it may be necessary to schedule by phone.
 Do not attempt to schedule any exam appointments until you receive written notification that accommodations have been approved.